Westminster Business Forum

 Innovation

-Further sessions will focus on payment innovation and new forms of digital money, including latest developments in the design phase of the digital pound and potential benefits of central bank digital currencies, the use of Stablecoins in payment, and the role of new financial market infrastructures, such as a Regulated Liability Network.
+Further sessions focused on payment innovation and new forms of digital money, including latest developments in the design phase of the digital pound and potential benefits of central bank digital currencies, the use of Stablecoins in payment, and the role of new financial market infrastructures, such as a Regulated Liability Network.

-Overall, areas for discussion include:
+Overall, areas for discussion included:

 • the PVDC: priorities for implementing the NPV - terms of reference and timeframes - integrating industry views - progress since the previous review - next steps for government and regulators